raviqqe/rnm/README.md

 }
 ```

-When you run `rnm 'foo bar' 'baz qux'`, you would see the file with contents:
+When you run `rnm 'foo bar' 'baz qux'`, you would see a file named `baz_qux.go` with contents:

 ```go
 const BAZ_QUX = 42;